 Our Ambition: To reduce the use of plastics across our value chain, ranging from distributed products and components to plastic materials used for packaging, as well as the broader issue of single-use plastics (SUP) and the cumulative impacts of these products on the environment.

-The Catering Equipment and Consumables framework has a downloadable Sustainable Alternatives Brochure the NHS can use to switch to more environmentally friendly catering and consumable products.
+The Catering Equipment and Consumables framework has a downloadable brochure that the NHS can use to switch to more environmentally friendly catering and consumable products.
 An effective switch to add to trust greener plans.